-A large number of tectonic units, corresponding to individual nappes, exists within the Hellenic Arc, and the overall kinematics show a movement directed from the core of the arc in the Aegean Sea towards the periphery in the Ionian and Libyan Sea.
-Generally the more internal units override the more external ones.
+The Hellenides comprise a large number of geotectonic units, corresponding to individual nappes; the overall kinematics show a movement directed from the core of the arc in the Aegean Sea towards the periphery, in the Ionian and Libyan Seas.

-- The main characteristics of the alpine units in the Hellenides, are the following: - > The paleo-Alpine orogeny of Late Jurassic Early Cretaceous - ➤ The Alpine orogeny which started in Late Eocene and culminated during Oligocene and Miocene times.
-Nevertheless plate tectonic movements with resulting orogenic processes are still in action, along the present Hellenic Arc and Trench System. - The alpine tectonic units in Greece are seperated in Metamorphic and non-Metamorphic.
+Two main orogenic cycles have been distinguished in the Hellenides, namely: (i) the paleo-Alpine orogeny of Late Jurassic - Early Cretaceous, and (ii) the Alpine orogeny, which started in Late Eocene and culminated during Oligocene and Miocene times.
+However, plate movements with resulting orogenic processes are still active along the present Hellenic Arc and Trench System.